Official Site Links

 Caldwell was born on January 16, 1955 in Beloit, Wis.
 He and his wife, Cheryl, have four children: Jimmy, Jermaine, Jared and Natalie.

-Detroit Lions quarterback Matthew Stafford finds wide receiver Golden Tate downfield for a 41-yard gain.
+Detroit Lions quarterback Matthew Stafford fires quick pass to wide receiver Golden Tate for a 3-yard touchdown.